Interested in this innovation?

 Today, MCG’s flagship program is afterschool art classes, provided at no cost to Pittsburgh Public School students.
 Additionally, MCG serves a variety of students through daytime programming.
 This includes some of the most disadvantaged youth in Allegheny County through a partnership with the Department of Human Services, as well as a variety of partnerships with private and charter schools.

 Students learn from and create alongside MCG's teaching artists, who are all practicing, professional artists.
-In addition to being full time employees (with full benefits) MCG's teaching artists are celebrated annually with a staff exhibition and reception.
-Several of our teaching artists are former MCG students, which further illustrates the value of our program.
+In addition to being full time employees (with full benefits) MCG's teaching artists are celebrated annually with a staff exhibition and reception, which now includes the work of local public-school art teachers.
+Several teaching artists are former MCG students, which further illustrates the value of this program.

 The primary goal of engaging students through the arts is to build confidence and facilitate the mentoring process, however students also gain practical skills and a more complete understanding of science and technology.
-Since our inception, students in our ceramics studio have been learning chemistry, and photography students have been applying math.
-Recently our digital arts students have been learning materials science, especially with regard to 3-D printing, CNC routing, and laser engraving.
+Since MCG’s inception, students in the ceramics studio have been learning chemistry, and photography students have been applying math.
+Recently digital arts students have been learning materials science, especially related to 3-D printing, CNC routing, and laser engraving.

-Our replication efforts have established more than a dozen sites in North America, and one very special site in Acre, Israel, where Jewish and Arab students learn side by side, the same way black and white students do in Pittsburgh.
+MCG’s replication efforts have established ten sites in North America, and one very special site in Acre, Israel, where Jewish and Arab students learn side by side, the same way black and white students do in Pittsburgh.
+More than 27 U.S. locations and five international locations have expressed interest in adapting this model to their cities.
 These efforts would not be possible without strong partnerships with local, state, federal, and even international governments.
-Our founder, Bill Strickland, sat on President Obama's Council for Community Solutions and will soon join Pittsburgh's mayor on a trip to India to once again meet with the Dalai Lama.
+Founder, Bill Strickland, sat on President Obama's Council for Community Solutions and recently joined Pittsburgh's mayor on a trip to India to once again meet with the Dalai Lama.

-MCG’s teaching artists serve as the primary student mentors, however students are also provided with access to a robust student services department, which includes a dedicated college and career planning counselor.
-Our annual survey of senior shows that 98% of interviewed students who attended MCG graduated on time, 92% planned on enrolling in post-secondary education.
+MCG’s teaching artists serve as the primary mentors; however students are also provided with access to a robust student services department, which includes a dedicated college and career planning specialist.
+Our annual survey of seniors shows that 94% of interviewed students who attended MCG graduated on time, and 94% planned on enrolling in post-secondary education.